-Benefit Description You pay Alternative treatments High Option Standard Option Acupuncture \$20 copayment per visit \$20 copayment per visit Note: Limited to 10 visits per member per contract period.
-Please visit our website at www.deancare.com for a list of participating acupuncturists.
-Not Covered: All charges All charges Holistic medicine and other form of alternative medicine.
-Educational classes and programs High Option Standard Option Tobacco cessation Nothing Nothing As part of your health benefits, Dean Health Plan provides coverage of smoking cessation medications.
-You can receive any of the smoking cessation medications listed on the drug formulary with no member cost-sharing.
-To take advantage of this benefit you must obtain a prescription from your doctor and enroll in the Dean Health Plan Quit for Life [®] program.
-The Quit For Life [®] Program is completely free to Dean Health Plan commercial members 18 years and older.
+Benefit Description You pay Educational classes and programs (cont.)
+High Option Standard Option The Quit For Life [®] Program is completely free to Dean Health Plan commercial members 18 years and older.
 Using a mix of medication and phone-based coaching, it can help you down the path to quit smoking and overcome physical, psychological and behavioral addictions to tobacco.
-A highly trained Quit Coach [®] helps you gain the knowledge, skills and behavioral strategies to quit for life.
-Free of Cost - the program includes: up to five outbound coaching calls and unlimited access to a Quit Coach for the duration of the program; a printed workbook that helps guide you through the quitting process; an opportunity to receive eight weeks of the NRT patch or gum at no cost, mailed directly to your home.
+Nothing Nothing A highly trained Quit Coach [®] helps you gain the knowledge, skills and behavioral strategies to quit for life.
+Free of Cost - the program includes: up to five outbound coaching calls and unlimited access to a Quit Coach for the duration of the program; a printed workbook that helps guide you through the quitting process; an opportunity to receive twelve weeks of the NRT patch or gum at no cost, mailed directly to your home.
 The Quit For Life [®] Program uses four essential practices to quit: Quit At Your Own Pace: Quit on your own terms, but get the help you need, when you need it.
-2. Conquer Your Urges to Smoke: Gain the skills you need to control cravings, urges and situations involving alcohol.

-Benefit Description You pay Educational classes and programs (cont.)
-High Option Standard Option 3.
-Use Medications So They Really Work: Learn how to supercharge your quit attempt with the proper use of nicotine substitutes or medications.
-Nothing Nothing 4.
-Don't Just Quit, Become a Nonsmoker: Once you've stopped using tobacco, learn to never again have that "first" cigarette.
+Conquer Your Urges to Smoke: Gain the skills you need to control cravings, urges and situations involving alcohol.
+3. Use Medications So They Really Work: Learn how to supercharge your quit attempt with the proper use of nicotine substitutes or medications.
+4. Don't Just Quit, Become a Nonsmoker: Once you've stopped using tobacco, learn to never again have that "first" cigarette.
 Enroll Now!
 Enrollment in The Quit for Life® Program is easy!
 Call 866-QUIT4LIFE (866-784-8454) or enroll online at www.deancare.com/quitforlife .
 Diabetic Education Nothing Nothing Diabetic education Diabetic self-management training classes Not Covered All charges All charges Educational services, except for diabetic education

 Section 5(b).
-Surgical and anesthesia services provided by physicians and other health care professionals
+Surgical and Anesthesia Services Provided by Physicians and Other Health Care Professionals